bailaohe/parade/README.md

 # Parade

-Parade is a simple and out-of-box toolkit to handle data tasks.
-It can be used for a wide range of purposes, from scheduling ETL tasks to providing web-APIs of data query.
+`Parade` is a simple and out-of-box toolkit to handle data work such as ETL, data analysis, BI reports, etc, and enable fast and flexible integration mechanism with applications.
+It can be used for a wide range of purposes, from composing & scheduling data workflow to providing unified web-APIs of data query.

 ## Requirements

-* Python 2.7 or Python 3.3+
+* Python 3.3+
 * Works on Linux, Windows, Mac OSX, BSD

 ## Install